-Bit N I 0.4 Day of the co

-Location Name μ C Access Description
+Bit Namo Description

-7 MEN Read/Write I 2 C Controller Enable.
-This bit must be set before any other MBCR bits have any effect
+/ MEN Read/write any other MBCR bits have any effect

 "1" enables the I 2 C controller

 "0" resets and disables the I 2 C controller

 6 MIEN Read/Write Interrupt Enable.

 "1" enables interrupts.
 An interrupt occurs if MIF bit in the status register is also set

 "0" disable interrupts but does not clear any currently pending interrupts

 5 MSTA Read/Write Master/Slave Mode Select.
-When the μC changes this bit from "0" to "1", the I2C controller generates a START condition in Master mode.
-When this bit is cleared, a STOP condition is generated and the I2C controller switches to Slave mode.
+When the μ C changes this bit from "0" to "1", the I 2 C controller generates a START condition in Master mode.
+When this bit is cleared, a STOP condition is generated and the I 2 C controller switches to Slave mode.
 If this bit is cleared, however, because arbitration for the bus has been lost, a STOP condition is not generated.

-4 MTX Read/Write Read/Write Transmit/Receive Mode Select.
+4 MTX Read/Write Transmit/Receive Mode Select.
 This bit selects the direction of Master/Slave transfers.

-"1" selects an I 2 C transfer
+"1" selects an I 2 C Master transmit

-"0" selects an I 2 C receive
+"0" selects an I 2 C Master receive

-3 TXAK Read/Write Transmit Acknowledge Enable.
+3 ТХАК Read/Write Transmit Acknowledge Enable.
 This bit specifies the value driven onto the SDA line during acknowledge cycles for both Master and Slave receivers

 "1" - ACK bit = "1" - no acknowledge

 "0" - ACK bit = "0" - acknowledge

-Since Master receivers indicate the end of data reception by not acknowledging the last byte of the transfer, this bit is the means for the μC to end a Master receiver transfer.
+Since Master receivers indicate the end of data reception by not acknowledging the last byte of the transfer, this bit is the means for the μ C to end a Master receiver transfer.

 2 RSTA Read/Write Repeated Start.
 Writing a "1" to this bit generates a repeated START condition on the bus if the I 2 C controller is the current bus Master.
 This bit is always read as "0".
 Attempting a repeated START at the wrong time if the bus is owned by another Master results in a loss of arbitration.

-1 - 0 Reserved
+1-0 Reserved